AzureDevOpsHelper/PermissionHelper/README.md

   - Seems like this is associated with VS Profile.

 ### Need Lookups added for:
 - Plan
-- Process
 - CSS
 - Iteration
-- DashboardsPrivileges

 ### Stretch Goals
 - Wire up inheritance chains
-- Investigate feasability of per project runs (though we may still have to pull full IDentities, groups etc for this to work.)
+- Investigate feasability of per project runs (though we may still have to pull full Identities, groups etc for this to work.)
 - Configurable or adaptable Thread pool sizes for best experience.